milanvadhiya/DevTinder/Homework.md

   - create rotes folder or managig a auth, profile , request routers
   - create authRouter, profileRouter, requestRouter
   - import these router in app.js
+  - creaate a logout api
+  - create a profile/edit api
+  - create a forgot password api